Marmara University: Sports

 Sport and leisure activities at the university are officially organized by the Directorate of Health, Culture, and Sports and are available to both students and university personnel.
 The facilities support a variety of sports, including basketball, volleyball, chess, table tennis, dancing, fitness, tae-bo, and mountaineering.

 At the Göztepe Campus, there is a sports hall with a capacity of 850, which can be expanded to 2,000.
 In addition to the main hall, there are three smaller multi-purpose halls, three classrooms, a fitness center, a billiards saloon, and a darkroom for the Photography Club and photography courses.
 The campus also features open courts for tennis, volleyball, and basketball.

 Students are encouraged to participate in men's and women's school teams for volleyball, basketball, and soccer in the Rectorate Cup, as well as in tournaments for chess and table tennis and inter-university games.

 The Anadoluhisarı Campus offers a multi-purpose sports hall, indoor and outdoor sports areas (such as tennis and volleyball), field sports (such as football and soccer), and other activities (such as gymnastics, fitness, and wrestling).
 It also has an indoor Olympic swimming pool, a mini golf course, a boathouse, and an athletics track.

-Imperial College of Medicine, currently the Haydarpaşa Campus of Marmara University in the Kadıköy district of Istanbul.
+Imperial College of Medicine, formerly the Haydarpaşa Campus of Marmara University in the Kadıköy district of Istanbul.
 The building was designed by architects Alexander Vallaury and Raimondo D'Aronco.
+The building is currently used as the Hamidiye Campus of University of Health Sciences.